Skip to main content

 b) at a cost that is no more than the regular cost charged to other persons.

-A process is in place through the Customer Service Centre, where they handle on a request basis
+• A process is in place through the Customer Service Centre and Human Resources to handle requests for accessible or alternative formats.

-The process is posted on various CI websites Internet at www.ci.com.
+• The process is posted on the CI Internet at www.ci.com

 Completed